 - Saute onion and garlic in olive oil in a large stockpot on medium-low heat.

-- Add diced peppers and stir three to four minutes.
+- Add diced peppers and stir for three to four minutes.

 - Increase heat to medium-high.